 The Trib #2 was writing his defense of Powers in a context in which it was suddenly not clear who was more at risk, President Powers or the renegade regent.
 “Hall is critical of UT-Austin for allegedly having done the bidding of lawmakers,” Ramsey wrote, “but the real threat is to the lawmakers themselves.
 It is their clout that he is questioning,” a strange claim to make unless the Tribune editorial board believes that there are two sets of rules, one for legislators and one and for the rest of us.
 Since that editorial, other state universities have moved to cover their own tracks.
 Both A&M and the medical school at Texas Tech have said that they will only release documentation on legislators’ influence after requestors pay $110,000, to each school, for a records search.
 One of the complaints against Regent Hall at the impeachment hearings was that he attempted to avoid charges for open records requests.
 We now know why.

 Similar barriers to release were recently offered by UT Southwestern Medical School and Texas State University System.
 At UT Medical Branch on Galveston Island where corruption has a long and storied history, medical school officials have said they will not look for influence-loaded correspondence because the search would not be administratively feasible.
 “Please be advised,” wrote UTMB records manger Becky Wilson in July of this year, “that UTMB’s database does not track information you are seeking.
 To determine which applicants may have had a legislative inquiry would require a manual review of thousands of applicants files.”
 Ms. Wilson is not denying that the practice exists, mind you—so-called “legislative inquiries”—only the university’s willingness to look for them.
 It’s important to remember that Gov. Perry chose the nuclear option here.
 He didn’t have to.
-He did the right thing, which was easy for him here because he’s an Aggie.
-Cronyism is against society’s rules for a reason, it’s inefficient as well as unfair, but after being used here to discredit Bill Powers, the revelation of legislator influence will now be hard to get back in the bottle.
+He did the right thing, which was easy for him here because he’s an Aggie not a Longhorn.
+Cronyism is against society’s rules for a reason, it’s inefficient as well as unfair, but after being used here to discredit Bill Powers, the revelation of improper influence in admissions will now be hard to get back in the bottle.
 There are a lot of scenarios possible of what we have been seeing for the last year or so at the Capitol but a likely bet is that the governor wanted to get rid of Bill Powers and that proved more difficult than first foreseen.
 Wallace Hall was chosen to “look for something” on Powers—and, as it turned out, there was something to find.
 The public should be happy that a corrupt system has been exposed but it’s hard to believe UT or anyone else is going to do an exhaustive and complete review of legislator influence, as UT has promised.
 These are bodies that everyone including legislators and probably the governor want to keep buried.

 Of the three main figures in this drama Hall and Smith are actually the most interesting.
 Wallace Hall kept his head down and plowed forward even when he was being accused of every wrong in Texas short of the Kennedy assassination.
 Personally, not much is known about him, but from his behavior he must have a big pair.
-Early on, he was specifically chosen for investigative tasks as a regent, which sounds very much like he was brought in for a specific purpose, an administrative hit.
+Early on he was specifically chosen for investigative tasks as a regent, which sounds very much like he was brought in for a specific purpose, an administrative hit.
 He certainly seems to have taken his work seriously.
 In the end, he got there and he has done the public a great service.

 Evan Smith, for his part, has shown that the weakness of his business model is mostly ethical.
 He’s also shown he’s a formidable guy.
 If you ignore his reliance on the state for funding, in Smith you’re left with a kind of journalistic impresario not often seen in our remarkably staid profession.
 You've heard of yellow journalism, this is the green kind.
 A recent article in the New Yorker discussed the concept of “disruptive innovation” in a journalism context (studied and rejected as a new business model for the New York Times) in which the traditional wall between the editorial and business sides of a publication is allowed to fall.
 Smith has already done that.
-Twice.
+Twice, if you include his time at Texas Monthly.
 While the Hall-Powers coverage has been one-sided that’s small price to pay (mostly borne by Regent Hall) for the good that this conflict ultimately did, and for the on-going good the Tribune does.
 There may be corruption at work here, in the Tribune-UT axis, but if there is, the heavy isn’t Evan Smith.

 It’s John Thornton.